fjvallarino/monomer/tasks.md

     - Handle undo history
     - Handle mouse selection
     - Capture mouse (when outside the window)
+    - Cmd + arrow should select all
   - Check if SDL can be initialized headless (for tests that involve the API)
     - https://discourse.libsdl.org/t/possible-to-run-sdl2-headless/25665/2
     - Window not created for the moment, since it's not currently needed
     - SDL initialized and clipboard related functionality is now tested
+  - Add flag in Single to handle Cursor (for inputField)
+    - Or maybe do as in Radio
+  - Refactor radio (activeStyle thing)

 - Pending
   - Add testing